Although we have written about this before, we’re asked all the time. Why aviation marketing?

 This episode has been brought to you by our Aviation Marketing Lab!

-If you haven’t checked out our Aviation Marketing Lab lately, you may be surprised at some of the technology and service additions we’ve made.
+If you haven’t checked out our Aviation Marketing Lab lately, you may be surprised at some of the high quality technology and service additions we’ve made.

-John and I worked long and hard to put together a set of tools and services most likely to help a small to medium-sized aviation company succeed at reaching their sales and marketing goals.
+John and I worked long and hard to put together a set of tools and services most likely to help a small to medium-sized aviation company succeed.
+We help them reach their sales goals and marketing campaigns.
 We use our economies of scale to bring some powerful technologies and skilled professionals together to help you at a fraction of the cost of acquiring the use of these things on your own.

 Have questions about how the Marketing Lab might help you or your company achieve better sales results?